dentarg/auth0-blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

 As you can see in this template, there is a button to "Add entry" which will direct the user to create a new entry when clicked.

-### Creating delete functionality for author's posts
+### Creating Delete Functionality for Author's Posts

 Our next step is to delete the authenticated users blog posts on demand.
-So in AdminController create a new method with the following code:
+So in `AdminController` create a new method with the following code:

 ```php
 /**